zolutal/dwat/README.md

     }
 ```

-This is the result for the `ntb_ctrl_regs` struct found in the Linux kernel:
+This is the result for the `ntb_ctrl_regs` struct found in the Linux kernel which is formatted well despite its moderate complexity:

 ```
 ┌──(zolutal@ubuntu)-[~/repos/dwat]